berkansasmaz/ketum/README.md

 #### PageSpeed Monitoring

-Get daily PageSpeed reports and analyze performance metrics of your website.
+Get daily PageSpeed reports and analyze the performance metrics of your website.

 #### Instant Notifications

-Never miss any problem on your website by our E-mail notifications.
+Never miss any problem on your website with our E-mail notifications.

 ## Install and Run